Mexico is a destination rich in fine gastronomy, ancient cultures, superb art, and tropical beaches. Exploring it with a partner is double the fun.

 If you ever tire of Mexico’s coast—unlikely, of course—then head off into the Sierra Madre.
 These mountains reach 3,000ft and their tree-covered slopes make for a real change of scenery.

-A popular option is to take a hike, where you can see the lush flora and birdlife at leisure.
+One of the best things to do in Mexico is to hike the Sierra Madre mountains, where you can see the lush flora and birdlife at leisure.
 Other, more energetic, options for thrill-seeking couples include ziplining and ATV tours.

 Most tours will include the option to cool off afterward with a dip in a stream or waterfall.
 Pack some insect repellent if you are going to be exposing a lot of skin; it’s a jungle out there.